KellerThompson/MythicFusionWiki/README.md

 Also the new [`Trinket System`](https://github.com/KellerThompson/MythicFusionWiki/wiki/Trinkets) that allows players to trigger specific skills by having designated MythicMobs items in their inventory.
 Each trinket is linked to a predefined skill that activates automatically when the item is present.

 ### ◻ Commands
-Utility commands, such as the `skill command` that allows players to use specific skills with the necessary permission.
+Utility commands, such as the `skill command` and `sudoSkill command` that allows players to use specific skills with the necessary permission.

 * This is my first plugin so if you find an error/bug please create an issue [here](https://github.com/KellerThompson/MythicFusionWiki/issues).
 * All comments and suggestions are wellcome